 Once armed with this report, the landlord serves it upon their tenant, thereby ensuring the tenant has ample opportunity to address the various dilapidations prior to their departure.

-Our robust approach to property defect detection ensures our Dilapidations Reports are comprehensive and thorough, ensuring our landlords are fully informed of the property condition post lease term.
+Our robust approach to property inspection and lease review ensures our Schedule of Dilapidations Reports are comprehensive and thorough, ensuring Landlords or Tenants are fully informed and can ensure the property meets the lease’s requirements.

-This approach ensures our clients are fully aware of the condition of their property as the tenant’s end of lease term approaches.
+This approach ensures our clients are fully aware of the Schedule of Dilapidations of the property as the tenant’s end of lease term approaches.